flybywiresim/website/src/posts/flypados3.md

 ### Integrated Pushback

 Our new pushback model is smoother with finer control for speed and direction.
-You can easily utilize your controller axes to steer the tug as you pushback.
+You can easily utilise your controller axes to steer the tug as you pushback.
-We've made it easier to see your turn radius and protected path with the new onboard map.
+We have made it easier to see your turn radius and protected path with the new onboard map.
 This gives our pilots accurate and precise turns during pushback without having to switch to an external view.

 ![Pushback](/img/notam-images/flypados3/flypad-pushback.png)